Reinforcement Learning with Discrete Diffusion Policies for Combinatorial Action Spaces: Experiments

 \subsection{Implementation of the \textbf{Macro} baselines}

-~ We conducted the following algorithm that converts baseline algorithms to the setup with macro actions. \begin{itemize} \item \textbf{DQN-Macro: } For DQN, we directly make the $Q-$network outputt to be in the shape of $|\mathcal{A}|^K$, which is the size of the total combinatorial action space. \item \textbf{IMPALA-Macro: } Instead of output $|\mathcal{A}|$ logits for a single action, the actor networks predict $K\times|\mathcal{A}|$, where each $|\mathcal{A}|$-dim vector is the logits for one action in the macro actions. \end{itemize}
+We used the following adaptations to convert baseline algorithms to the setup with macro actions. \begin{itemize} \item \textbf{DQN-Macro: } For DQN, we directly make the $Q-$network output a vector of size $|\mathcal{A}|^K$, which is the size of the total combinatorial action space. \item \textbf{IMPALA-Macro: } Instead of outputting $|\mathcal{A}|$ logits for a single action, the actor networks predict $K\times|\mathcal{A}|$ logits, where each $|\mathcal{A}|$-dimensional vector gives the logits for one action in the macro-action. \end{itemize}